StevenBlack/vocab/million-dollar-words.md

 ### deus ex machina
 Originally in classical Greek drama, the god that came down to earth to solve a problem that couldn't be solved by any logical turn of events.
 It now refers to any chance event that intervenes and prevents a disaster from occurring.
-Sort of like a miracle, but not as good.
-Pronounced DAY-oos EX MA-KEEN-AH.

 ### devil's tattoo